 Terracycle is a recycling company specializing in hard-to-recycle articles such as Brita water filters, toothbrushes, backpacks and 3 ring binders.
 Geared toward school and community groups interested in a new project!
 Depending on the collection effort, there may be opportunity to earn $$ for efforts.
 Visit www.Terracycle.com to learn more.

 Thru a program called Paintcare, many local Maine hardware stores will accept and recycle small volumes of latex or oil based paints and wood stains at no cost.
 This includes our very own Cornish Hardware.
 Please review the Paintcare website or call the hardware store to confirm before loading up your car.
 Sorry no pesticides or aerosols.

-Scrap tires, solvents, pesticides, CRT TV’s and monitors, lead acid and button cell batteries, fluorescent light tubes and household hazardous waste must be recycled with extra care to protect our environment.
+Scrap tires, solvents, pesticides, CRT TV’s and monitors, lead acid and button cell batteries and household hazardous waste must be recycled with extra care to protect our environment.
 The sites below will accept household and small business items.
 Fees and rates vary, call for confirmation and choose best location for you.

 Traditional style thermostats contain Mercury which, when spilled, is an environmental and household bad guy.
 Standish Hardware and several Aubuchon Hardware stores in the area collect and properly recycle thermostats at no cost.
 You may be eligible for a $5.00 rebate for each thermostat recycled.